Common name: Herald petrel

 Life history and behaviour

-Social organisation is not completely understood.
+The social organisation of the species is not completely understood.
 Outside of the breeding season pairs or individuals are seen at sea, but sometimes up to 15 birds have been seen in mixed feeding flocks.
 Very little is known about their diet or feeding methods, although they have been seen in association with the wedge-tailed shearwater Ardenna pacificus.

-On Raine Island they are usually seen in pairs or in threes.
+On Raine Island they are usually seen in pairs or threes.
 Courtship flights consisting of high speed synchronized dives and loops are performed over the breeding site.
-Its most common call is a rapidly repeated single notes 'ti-ti-ti-ti-ti' lasting from four - six seconds.
+Its most common call is a rapidly repeated single note 'ti-ti-ti-ti-ti' lasting from four to six seconds.

-- Continue to monitor annual breeding effort at Raine Island.
+- Continue to monitor the ecology and breeding success of the petrels at Raine Island.

 Department of the Environment and Heritage.
 2005.
 Ten Seabird species Issues paper.
 Department of Sustainability, Environment, Water, Population and Communities.

 Department of the Environment and Energy (DOEE).
 2017.
 Pterodroma heraldica Herald petrel in Species Profile and Threats Database.
 DOEE, Canberra.